jondgoodwin/cone/PLAN.md

 - Global, local and parameter variable reference
 - Number literals and types (integers, floats) of different sizes
 - Type inference, type checking and automatic number casting on expressions
+- Arithmetic operators

 Next steps:

+- Logic operators & Bool
-- Arithmetic expressions
+- Comparison operators
-- If and while control structures, numeric comparison operators
+- If and while control structures

 - Tested code examples that run on Windows and Linux
 - Attempted port to WebAssembly and Android